 Top patio picks by vibe and occasion

 Ecco Buckhead is especially worth highlighting for date night.
 The spring patio concept there is genuinely pretty: layered greenery, a garden-party feel, and lighting that improves as the evening gets later.
+Ecco Buckhead’s patio can be transformed seasonally, like a garden party experience, so the ambience and lighting may change depending on the time of year.
 They also run a happy hour from 4:00 PM to 6:00 PM, which is a nice way to try the patio without committing to a full dinner spend.
 Just confirm current hours and whether the seasonal garden concept is active for your visit.

 Practical details that make or break a patio visit